yellowled/yl-bp/README.md

 Some of the variables defined in partials use Sass's `!default` flag.
 These variables can be easily overridden by setting them in `scss/main/init/_variables.scss`.
 If a given variable with the `!default` flag is **not** set in the settings partial, it will fall back to the default value.

 ## JS

+Most of the JS assets are concatenated into a single file (`scripts/master.js`) by the build script.
+Any JS specific to the project should go into the `scripts/main.js` file.

 ### jQuery plugins included